-- Obligations and costs comply with applicable laws and regulations. - Federal assets are safeguarded against fraud, waste, abuse, and mismanagement. - Transactions are accounted for and properly recorded. - Financial management systems conform to standards, principles, and other requirements to ensure that Federal managers have timely, relevant, and consistent financial information for decision-making purposes.
+- Obligations and costs comply with applicable laws and regulations - Federal assets are safeguarded against fraud, waste, abuse, and mismanagement - Transactions are accounted for and properly recorded - Financial management systems conform to standards, principles, and other requirements to ensure that Federal managers have timely, relevant, and consistent financial information for decision-making purposes.

 NRCS evaluated its internal controls in accordance with OMB Circular No. A-123, Management's Responsibility for Enterprise Risk Management and Internal Control.
 NRCS operates a comprehensive internal control program.
 This program ensures compliance with the requirements of FMFIA, the Federal Financial Management Improvement Act of 1996 (FFMIA), OMB Circular No. A-123, and other applicable laws and regulations.
 NRCS managers must ensure their programs operate efficiently and effectively and comply with relevant laws.
 They must also ensure that financial management systems conform to applicable laws, standards, principles, and related requirements.
+In conjunction with the Office of Inspector General and the Government Accountability Office, NRCS's management works decisively to determine the root causes of its deficiencies so that it can direct resources to focus on their remediation.

-NRCS strives to operate its programs efficiently and effectively in compliance with FMFIA and other applicable laws and regulations.
+NRCS remains committed to reducing and eliminating the risks associated with its deficiencies.
+It also strives to operate its programs efficiently and effectively in compliance with FMFIA and other applicable laws and regulations.